Calosoma (Caminara) imbricatum Klug, 1832

 Calosoma (Caminara) imbricatum ssp. loeffleri Mandl, 1953: 57 (partim)

 Length 20-22 mm.
-Chaudoir (1869: 368) cited one specimens of a Calosoma coming from India which he had found to be very similar to C. imbricatum and which he thought might be tentatively identified as the Calosoma orientale previously described by Hope.
-Breuning (1927: 223), once he ascertained the presence of a population of C. imbricatum in India, kept the name Calosoma imbricatum orientale for it and so endorsed the misunderstanding of Chaudoir.
-Only later, Breuning (1928: 95) correctly identified C. orientale of Hope with the species that Chaudoir (1869: 368) had named C. squamigerum, and for this reason he proposed for the Indian population of C. imbricatum the new name andrewesi.
+Chaudoir (1869: 368) cited a specimen of Calosoma from India, which he found to be very similar to C. imbricatum and tentatively identified it as Calosoma orientale, previously described by Hope.
+Breuning (1927: 223), upon confirming the presence of a population of C. imbricatum in India, retained the name Calosoma orientale for it, thereby perpetuating Chaudoir's misunderstanding.
+It was only later that Breuning (1928: 95) correctly identified Hope's C. orientale as the species Chaudoir (1869: 368) had named C. squamigerum.
+Consequently, Breuning proposed a new name, andrewesi, for the Indian population of C. imbricatum.

-C. imbricatum andrewesi consists of populations of a relatively larger size, with a stout body and flattened elytral sculpture.
-The colour of the upper body is a dull, not metallic, black.
+C. imbricatum andrewesi comprises populations of relatively larger size, with a stout body and flattened elytral sculpture.
+The upper body color is a dull, non-metallic black.

-Few old captures are cited from Nort-Eastern India (Bengal, Assam), but in recent times some more specimens were found in the Western Indian State of Rajasthan and in Pakistan on the borders of the Thar desert.
-Anyway reliable data are scarce and, as for the Indian sub-continent, C. imbricatum seems to be quite rare or at least quite difficult to detect.
+A few older records regard captures from Northeastern India (Bengal, Assam), but more recent specimens have been found in the western Indian state of Rajasthan and in Pakistan along the borders of the Thar Desert.
+However, reliable data are scarce, and within the Indian subcontinent, C. imbricatum appears to be quite rare or at least difficult to detect.

 Examined specimens and literature’s data